foxxytux/binsh/README.md

 # binsh
-a small shell written in c
+a small shell like thing written in c